thrubovc/slov_it_task1/README.md

 ## Assumptions:
 * `git` and `ansible` are installed
+* the target machine is either Debian, Ubuntu, Centos or RHEL
-* the user account used to run the playbook has sudo rights with password authentication, so we use the `-K` switch
+* the user account used to run the playbook is root or has sudo rights with password authentication, so we use the `-K` switch
 * the user account used to run the playbook can ssh to the target machine using a password, so we use the `-k` switch
 * there might already be an http server running on port 80 on the target machine, so we use another port - `12380`
 * the ansible playbook is executed on the target machine